-1.2.1 I 00IS ☐ Standard automotive sizes (metric and/or imperial) of sockets, wrenches, Alan keys, and drills.
-A dial indicator or other suitable measuring tool for checking ring & pinion backlash.
-A standard automotive feeler gauge.
-A razor knife to cut the nylon tubing. ☐ A differential housing spreader, to facilitate removal of the carrier. (e.g., ARB Differential Spreader #0770003) A torque wrench.
-(See vehicle service manual for required torque range.)
-A lubricant drain reservoir. ☐ Suitable measuring tools to measure a differential for pre-load and/or backlash shimming.
-(See Section 3.2) An 11.2mm [7/16"] drill and 1⁄4" NPT tap for bulkhead fitting installation. ☐ An automotive bearing puller (e.g., ARB Bearing Puller #0770001) or a differential carrier bearing puller.
+1.2.1 Tools Standard automotive sizes (metric and/or imperial) of sockets, wrenches, Allen keys, and drills.
+A dial indicator or other suitable measuring tool for checking ring & pinion backlash. ☐ An automotive brake tubing cutter to cut the copper tubing.
+A razor knife to cut the nylon tubing. ☐ A differential housing spreader, to facilitate removal, installation and preloading of the carrier (e.g. ARB Spreader #0770003). ☐ A torque wrench (See vehicle manual for required torque range).
+A lubricant drain reservoir. ☐ Suitable measuring tools to measure a differential for pre-load and/or backlash shimming (e.g. automotive feeler gauge) An 11.2mm [7/16"] drill and 1⁄4" NPT tap for bulkhead fitting installation.
+An automotive bearing puller (e.g. ARB Bearing Puller #0770001) or a differential carrier bearing puller.
 A bearing press or arbor press.
-A soft hammer (e.g., copper/rawhide/nylon).
-1.2.2 Supplies ☐ Thread lubricant/sealant compound for pressure fittings (e.g., LOCTITE #567 Teflon paste) ☐ Thread locking compound (e.g., LOCTITE #272) ☐ Either a replacement gasket, or gasket sealant, for your differential cover. ☐ A sufficient volume of differential oil to completely refill your housing. (see the ARB Air Locker Operating and Service Manual for recommended lubricants) A soap and water mixture to test for air leaks.
+A suitable shim driver (e.g. ARB Shim Driver #0770004).
+A soft hammer (e.g. raw hide or nylon).
+1.2.2 Supplies ☐ Thread lubricant/sealant compound for pressure fittings (e.g., LOCTITE #567 Teflon paste) ☐ Thread locking compound (e.g., LOCTITE #272) ☐ Either a replacement gasket, or gasket sealant, for your differential cover. ☐ A sufficient volume of differential oil to completely refill your housing. (see the ARB Air Locker Operating and Service Manual for recommended lubricants) ☐ A soap and water mixture to test for air leaks.

 2.1 Vehicle Support ☐ Safely secure the vehicle on a hoist.
 We recommend supporting the vehicle on a chassis hoist to keep the differential area at a convenient working height and to leave the wheels and axles free to be rotated and removed.
 Once supported off the ground, release the parking brake and leave the vehicle in neutral.
 Chock the wheels if necessary.
-2.2 Differential Fluid Drain HINT: This is a good time to check for metal particles in your oil, on your drain plug, or in the bottom of the housing which may indicate a worn bearing or differential component. ☐ Clean around the differential cover plate seal to prevent dirt from entering the differential.
-Position a fluid drain reservoir under the differential and loosen all differential cover plate retaining bolts. ☐ If a drain plug exists, remove it and completely drain all differential oil from the housing. ☐ If no drain plug exists then the oil can be drained by loosening the cover bolts and gently prying the cover away at the bottom until oil runs out.
-HINT: If a drain plug does not exist then it would be a good idea to drill and tap for a tapered oil drain plug to assist with future oil changes. ☐ Once drained, remove the differential cover plate.
+2.2 Differential Fluid Drain HINT: This is a good time to check for metal particles in your oil, on your drain plug, or in the bottom of the housing which may indicate a worn bearing or differential component. ☐ Clean any loose dirt from around the differential cover flange area, the filler plug area, and the drain plug (if any) to avoid contaminating the differential cavity with abrasive particles. ☐ Position a fluid drain reservoir under the differential.
+If a drain plug exists, remove it and completely drain all differential oil from the housing. ☐ If no drain plug exists then the oil can be drained by loosening the cover bolts and gently prying the cover away at the bottom until oil runs out.
+HINT: If a drain plug does not exist then it would be a good idea to drill and tap for a tapered oil drain plug to assist with future oil changes.
+Once drained, remove the differential cover plate.

-2.3 Disconnecting the Axles
+2.3 Removing the Axles